Key Takeaways

 What is MRR & How to Calculate it?

 Monthly Recurring Revenue (MRR) is the predictable, normalized revenue a business expects to earn every month from its active subscription base.
 It is the definitive metric for any Software-as-a-Service (SaaS) or subscription-based business model.
+To see how your MRR stacks up against industry medians, compare it against our 2026 SaaS benchmarks hub.

 Unlike traditional retail sales, SaaS relies on recurring payments.
 Calculating MRR enables investors, founders, and growth marketers to measure momentum independently of varying billing cycles (e.g., mixing monthly and annual subscriptions).
+For deeper playbooks on growth, retention, and unit economics, browse the SaaS Metrics blog index.

 MRR Formula Breakdown